shanwpf/priceless/README.md

 # Priceless - A Telegram Bot
-A telegram bot to notify you your item of interest has a lower price than before!
+A telegram bot to search the lowest prices for you!

 ## Prerequisites
 * Python 3